jurakovic/dev-links/README.md

 ## <a name="blogs"></a>Blogs & Sites <sup><sub>&nbsp;&nbsp;<a href="#top">↑ Top</a></sub></sup>

-<sub>*A few blogs listed below have not been updated for a while, but still contain valuable content.*</sub>
+<sub>*A few blogs listed below have not been updated for a while, but they still contain valuable content.*</sub>

 <!--
 <https://www.developmentsimplyput.com/post/top-net-developers-contributors-to-follow>